baniotis/webnlg_plus_plus_dataset/README.md

 ---

+## Zenodo

+The dataset is also publicly available on Zenodo: https://zenodo.org/records/17695689

+---

 ## Acknowledgments

 This dataset builds upon the **WebNLG⁺** benchmark and integrates updates from the **DBpedia** ontology and entity set.